chaffim/2025-Arxiv-Paper-List-Gaussian-Splatting/README.md

 We are preparing for the upcoming year 2025 with [Lee-JaeWon/2025-Arxiv-Paper-List-Gaussian-Splatting](https://github.com/Lee-JaeWon/2025-Arxiv-Paper-List-Gaussian-Splatting).
 If you have any suggestions for improvement, please feel free to open an issue!

-A more readable HTML version has been added.
 You can explore the paper more intuitively at [https://lee-jaewon.github.io/2025-Arxiv-Paper-List-Gaussian-Splatting/](https://lee-jaewon.github.io/2025-Arxiv-Paper-List-Gaussian-Splatting/).

 # Paper List